jdunkerley/jdunkerley/AWS Developer.md

     - If encrypted will be bottlenecked by KMS as well (5,500 / second)
 - Still use prefix if absolutely needed...
 - To block unencrypted uploda need to us Bucket Policy Denying if no `x-amz-server-side-encryption`
+- 503 errors can be when have millions of versions of a file - check inventory

 # Serverless Computing